Back to Book/course

 The right ventricle is supplied by the right marginal artery (r. marginalis dx), which originates from the right coronary artery (RCA).
 The RCA also supplies the inferior left ventricular wall in over 90% of all individuals.
 Hence, a proximal occlusion (in the RCA) which cuts off blood flow to the right ventricle, will also affect the inferior wall of the left ventricle in 90% of the cases.

-Location of acute myocardial infarction refers to the area of the left ventricle
+The location of acute myocardial infarction refers to the area of the left ventricle

 When specifying the location of myocardial infarction, reference is being made to the left ventricle.
 For this purpose, the left ventricle is subdivided into 4 walls: inferior, anterior, lateral and septal wall (Figure 2 below).
 An inferior myocardial infarction refers to an infarction located in the inferior wall of the left ventricle.
 An anterior myocardial infarction refers to an infarction located in the anterior wall of the left ventricle and so on.